AndSchmitz/RJobManager/README.md

 # RJobManager
-R script that acts as a job manager for other R scripts
+R script that acts as a job manager for other R scripts.
+See code for more information.